 Stress is part and parcel of everyday life and something that we must all contend with, whether we like it or not.
-Elevated stress levels lead to the excessive production of the stress hormone cortisol.
-Despite cortisol being an essential hormone that helps with many important functions in the body, increased levels of it can lead to many undesirable symptoms in the body.
+Elevated stress levels lead to the production of the stress hormone cortisol.
+Despite cortisol being an essential hormone that helps with many important functions in the body, chronically increased levels of it can lead to many undesirable symptoms in the body.

-Figuring out how to lower cortisol is not only good for your overall health, but it is also quite essential for your mental health too.
+Figuring out how to lower stress and cortisol is not only good for your overall health, but it is also quite essential for your mental health too.
 If you have been unsuccessfully trying to get rid of all the side effects of cortisol, read on to find simple but effective ways of doing this.